ECTS

 - oral presentations,

-Continuous assessment encourages regular work and progressive follow-up.
+Continuous assessment values consistent work and allows for progressive monitoring.

 ✔ 2.
-The final exam (ET), this is a single test organized at the end of the semester, often in the form :
+The final exam (ET) is a single test held at the end of the semester, often in the form of:

 This exam assesses all the knowledge and skills acquired throughout the semester.